-There are so many reasons why having a blog is important, both personally and for a business.
+There are so many reasons why having a blog is essential, both personally and for a business.
 Many people understand that blogging is great, but often don’t have the time, or don’t enjoy writing them.
 That's why at the Quickest Brown Fox, we’ve decided to do blog copywriting!
-You get all the amazing benefits of a blog, without having to do any of the hard work yourself.
+You get all the amazing benefits of a blog, without doing any of the hard work yourself.

 Below are ten reasons that will inspire you to get started on, or re-vamp your blog today.

 Blogging establishes your business.
-Every niche has competition, its just fact of life at this point.
-Business are popping up left, right, and center at the moment, which means the market is becoming a lot more saturated.
-Why should a customer buy from you are not a competitor?
+Every niche has competition; it's just a fact of life at this point.
+Business are popping up left, right, and centre at the moment, which means the market is becoming a lot more saturated.
+Why should a customer buy from you and not a competitor?
 What is your business's unique selling point?
 What do you provide that others don’t?
 A blog answers all of these questions!
 It shows your customer business values, personality, and character.
 You might sell the same product as someone else, but you may have a blog filled with information and tips on how to use it.
 This gives you an edge against the rest of the market and can help drive important sales.